 safeguard the lives of research subjects-and imposed the death penalty

 of the Nazi medical hierarchy for violating such

 principles-self interest, utilitarianism,

 science militated against the adoption of the Nuremberg

 were considered too valuable.

-The realisation that incarcerated criminals had new utility as
+that incarcerated criminals had new utility as

 human guinea pigs did not emerge until the